Evenwyne/programming-univbasics-program-with-expressions/README.md

 ***Programming is the art of documenting problem-solving strategies in a way that helps a computer decide which expressions to evaluate and in which order.***

-This lesson first includes a video review of some of the concepts we've learned so far.
+This lesson first includes a video review of the key concepts we've learned so far.
 After the video, this lesson walks through the development of a small program.
-Key the code snippets into IRB and verify the code as you read.
+Type the provided code snippets into IRB and verify the code as you read.

 ## Video Review: Variables

-Check out this video for a quick review of creating variables and using IRB.
+Check out this video for a review of creating and using variables in IRB:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0FHgtMRrKGs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>